How to write a killer business plan

 Reduce business expenses with Airwallex

 At Airwallex, we know that every reduction in business expenses is a step towards financial success.
-That’s why we built a multi-currency account that makes it significantly cheaper for businesses to send and receive money abroad.
+That’s why we built a multi-currency account that makes it significantly cheaper for businesses to handle international money transfers.

 Virtual debit cards, integration with Xero and online payment acceptance make Airwallex a no-fuss solution for any company with international team members, customers or clients.